lydiazly/star-path-viewer/README.md

 3. **[Baidu Web Service API](https://lbsyun.baidu.com/faq/api?title=webapi)** - If a connection to Nominatim cannot be established, the system will switch to this alternative geocoding service.

 > :bulb: The geocoding service is automatically determined when the website loads.
-If you are outside mainland China but notice that Baidu is being used, refreshing the page should resolve it and select Nominatim as intended.
+If you are outside mainland China but notice that Baidu is being used, clearing cache and refreshing the page should resolve it and select Nominatim as intended.

 ## Resources